May 19-22, 2022 in Terlingua, Texas.

 Some of the most challenging terrain comes on the third day of the rally.
 We enter the BBRSP attempting the 'Road to Nowhere'.
 This takes us up to the top of what looks like an ancient asteroid impact crater with stunning views and steep drop-offs.
 Only those with big huevos need attempt.

-This is the gem of this event not to be missed- The 'Old Ore Road' and 'Glenn Springs Road', all Texas based.
+This is the gem of this event not to be missed- The 'Old Ore Road' and the 'River Road', all Texas based.
 But we have easier options for the tourists.
-Finish the evening with a parade and a movie under the stars.
+Car & Art Show, trophy ceremony & shenanigans to follow.

-Might be some of the toughest trails of the event, but we offer easier options.
-Even hear of 'The Road to Nowhere' up an extinct volcano?
+Might be some of the toughest trails of the event.
+Ever hear of 'The Road to Nowhere' up an extinct volcano?
 Thought we might give that a try.
-All US routes today.
+Tourist routes available as well.